“Data will talk to you if you're willing to listen”— Jim Bergeson.

 This shows the extensive amount of data, which life scientists have to manage and decipher on regular basis.

 But, the industry is up for the challenge.
-It believes big data and analytics can help to speed up the process of finding cure for various diseases, even something as complex as a cancer.
+It believes big data and analytics can help to speed up the process of finding cures for various diseases, even something as complex as a cancer.

-“By leveraging big data and analytics, we can begin understanding the basic facts about how tumors grow, how heterogenous tumors are and what are the targets, so we can create new drugs that work for particular tumors with particular genomic signatures,” said Robert Grossman, the principal investigator of the project Genomic Data Commons, in an interview with Chicago Inno.
+“By leveraging big data and analytics, we can begin understanding the basic facts about how tumors grow, how heterogeneous tumors are and what are the targets, so we can create new drugs that work for particular tumors with particular genomic signatures,” said Robert Grossman, the principal investigator of the project Genomic Data Commons, in an interview with Chicago Inno.

 What is Genomic Data Commons all about?The project, Genomic Data Commons, is about making cancer data available to researchers worldwide, so that they can contribute to the findings and help speed up the search for cancer treatment.
 The data repository is housed at University of Chicago and is one of the largest open access repositories in the world.